a-r-t/SER-225-Game-Platformer/docs/MapEditor/map-editor.md

 in the `EditorControlPanel`.
 This class lets you change the size of the map.

 The "Save Map" button will overwrite a map's assigned map file with what it looks like in the editor.

+I apologize deeply that there are no comments for the map editor classes, I will go back sometime and fix that